FrankS101/PhD-Thesis/README.md

 New Techniques and Algorithms for Multiobjective and Lexicographic Goal-Based Shortest Path Problems
 ============================

-PhD dissertation, Francisco J. Pulido, defended on July 7, 2015 in the University of Málaga (Spain) and supervised by Dr. Lawrence Mandow.
+PhD dissertation, Francisco J. Pulido, defended on July 7, 2015, in the Department of Computer Science and Programming Languages, University of Málaga (Spain).
+Supervised by Dr. Lawrence Mandow.

 _Mirrors:_
 - http://riuma.uma.es/xmlui/handle/10630/10204